mamikula/DB-PROJECT/README.md

 # Database Project - Marcin Mikuła, Dominik Grzesik

 ## Description:
-Web application allowing to make a port slot reservation.
+Web application allowing to book a place in port on a lake.

 ## Technology:
   - Database Oracle